dschep/lambda-decorators/README.rst

 * `no_retry_on_failure <http://lambda-decorators.rtfd.io#lambda_decorators.no_retry_on_failure>`_ - detect and stop retry attempts for scheduled lambdas

 See each individual decorators for specific usage details and the example_ for some more use cases.
+This library is also meant to serve as an example for how to write decorators for use as lambda middleware.
+See the recipes_ page for some more niche examples of using decorators as middleware for lambda.

 .. _example: https://github.com/dschep/lambda-decorators/tree/master/example
+.. _recipes: recipes.rst

 Writing your own
 ----------------